Electric Fuse and its Perfect Use

 Fuse operates in a wide range of temperatures, from extreme cold to high heat.
 Therefore, they must possess adequate temperature tolerance to maintain their performance and reliability under varying environmental conditions.

-Fuse with superior temperature tolerance exhibit consistent behavior and durability across different temperature extremes.
+Fuse with superior temperature tolerance exhibits consistent behavior and durability across different temperature extremes.

 6. Physical Size and Form Factor